Eschatologue/CM_wiki/docs/class/artificer/index.md

 The number of spells on your list increases as you gain Artificer levels, as shown in the Prepared Spells column of the Artificer Features table.
 Whenever that number increases, choose additional spells from the Artificer spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.

-If another Artificer feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Artificer spells for you.
+If another Artificer feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Artificer spells for you.

 **Changing Your Prepared Spells**
 Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with other Artificer spells for which you have spell slots.